Church Giving Statistics 2024 Report

 Here’s where things get interesting…

-Percentage Of Transactions By Amount Compared To Total Giving Volume
+Percentage Of Transactions By Amount Compared To Giving Volume

 And perhaps this shouldn’t be surprising.